yashsriv/tango/README.md

 After that ensure that the files are placed in `$GOPATH/src/tango`.

-For example, if we have submitted `asgn2.zip`, unzip it and then:
+For example, if we have submitted `final.zip`, unzip it and then:
 ```
-unzip asgn2.zip
+unzip final.zip
-mv asgn2 $GOPATH/src/
+mv final $GOPATH/src/
 cd $GOPATH/src
-mv asgn2 tango
+mv final tango
 ```

 After that, just `cd` into the folder and run: